David Yoo (footballer)

-David Seung Ho Yoo (born 7 December 1999) is a New Zealand professional footballer, born in South Korea, who plays as a forward for Auckland City and will join South Island United at the conclusion of the 2025 New Zealand National League.
+David Seung Ho Yoo (born 7 December 1999) is a New Zealand professional footballer, born in South Korea, who plays as a midfielder for South Melbourne in NPL Victoria.

 Club career

 Early career

 Yoo played youth football in Christchurch and joined the Asia Pacific Football Academy which was associated with Chelsea, at age 11 or 12.
 Yoo joined the Wellington Phoenix Academy for a few years, but struggled with growing pains, including pain in the knees and joints.
 At age 15, he decided to return home to Christchurch.
 Yoo moved to Auckland towards the end of his high schooling, before moving to Portugal at age 18.

 Portugal

 After trailing with Rio Ave B, Yoo signed for them for the 2018–19 season.
 Yoo spent a season there before joining Padroense for three seasons.
 Towards the end of the 2020–21 season, Yoo was loaned out to Oliveira do Douro.
 In July 2022, Yoo signed with Leça, where he spent one season, before returning home to New Zealand.